-- No in-person inter-school festivals/events allowed. - Dance and drama will minimize contact by reorganizing warmups, exercises, performance work into smaller groups that allow for physical distancing - o Some of the class may watch as audience then switch - Blocking of scenes and dance numbers must limit physical touch and face-to-face interactions. - SD 51 K-12 staff and secondary students will wear masks during these programs when they are indoors, unable to maintain physical distancing (2m) and a barrier is not present. - Shared equipment will be cleaned and disinfected as per guidelines in Cleaning and Disinfecting section - Costume items will be limited in shared use.
+- No in-person inter-school festivals/events allowed. - Dance and drama will minimize contact by reorganizing warmups, exercises, performance work into smaller groups that allow for physical distancing - o Some of the class may watch as audience then switch - Blocking of scenes and dance numbers must limit physical touch and face-to-face interactions. - SD 51 K-12 staff will wear masks during these programs when they are indoors, and a barrier is not present. - Students in grades 4 to 12 will wear masks during these programs when they are indoors, except during high-intensity physical activity. - Shared equipment will be cleaned and disinfected as per guidelines in Cleaning and Disinfecting section - Costume items will be limited in shared use.
 Follow laundry instructions provided in Cleaning and Disinfecting section - Use outdoors as much as possible - Consider alternatives for audience engagement such as online streaming. - Refer to ABCDE website for more information from The Association of BC Drama Educators.